hmrguez/Hermes/docs/literature_review.typ

 Kafka's benefits extend beyond its core functionality.
 It offers faster processing speeds compared to other platforms, enabling near-zero latency real-time data streaming.
 This capability is crucial for performing real-time data analytics and making quick business decisions.
 Additionally, Kafka Connect, a component of Apache Kafka, serves as a centralized data hub, facilitating integration between various data systems and accelerating the development of applications.
 Kafka's scalability and durability ensure that production clusters can be adjusted based on demand, with fault tolerance and intra-cluster replication providing high durability for the data it handles

 === Apache Spark
  Apache Spark is a unified analytics engine designed for large-scale data processing.
 It is known for its speed, ease of use, and versatility, making it a popular choice for both batch and real-time data processing.
 Spark's architecture supports a wide range of data processing tasks, including ETL (Extract, Transform, Load), data warehousing, machine learning, and graph processing.
-It can operate on data stored in various formats and locations, such as HDFS, HBase, Cassandra, and any HDFS-compatible data source
+It can operate on data stored in various formats and locations, such as HDFS, HBase, Cassandra, and any HDFS-compatible data source @spark

 Spark Streaming is a component of Apache Spark that enables real-time data processing.
 It allows users to process live data streams in real-time, making it suitable for applications that require immediate insights from incoming data.
 Spark Streaming achieves this by dividing the data stream into micro-batches, processing each micro-batch as a separate RDD (Resilient Distributed Dataset).
 These RDDs can then be transformed and acted upon using Spark's standard operations, such as map, filter, and reduceByKey